 To be fair, there’s a good chance you’ll still feel uncomfortable at times with the current security situation.
 Pakistan is still a police state.
 There’s a lot of heavily armed personnel on the streets, and many security checkpoints throughout the country.
 Sensitive sites such as shrines and religious minority gatherings will be filled with army/police/security.
 Don’t let it intimidate you—these people are there for safety purposes.

-To learn more about Pakistan’s security situation, check out my article on where you need security in Pakistan.
+To learn more about safe travel in Pakistan, check out my article on whether it’s safe to travel in Pakistan.

 Connectivity in Pakistan